psu13/mutable-hakyll/posts/measurement.md

 > <a href="../images/z-spin.pdf">
 <img src="../images/z-z-spin.pdf"></a>

-This behavior might make you think that $z$ spin is a property that we an attach to the electron, perhaps for all time, like classical properties, and that this box acts like a filter that just reads off the property and sends the particles the right way.
+This behavior might make you think that $z$-spin is a property that we can attach to the electron, perhaps for all time, like classical properties, and that this box acts like a filter that just reads off the property and sends the particles the right way.
 Keep this thought in your brain.

 Next, we can see that the relationship of $S_z$ to $S_x$ is also straightforward.
-A particle that has a definite $z$ spin still has an undefined $x$ spin:
+A particle that has a definite $z$-spin still has an undefined $x$-spin:

 > <a href="../images/z-spin.pdf">
 <img src="../images/z-x-spin.pdf"></a>

-So here when we put a $S_x$ box right after the $S_z$ box we and send all the $z$ spin up particles through we will get $x$ spin up half the time and $x$ spin down half the time.
+So here when we put a $S_x$ box right after the $S_z$ box andsend all the $z$-spin up particles through we will get $x$-spin up half the time and $x$-spin down half the time.
 If you study the material on the Pauli matrices above this will make sense because it turns out that the eigenvectors of $S_z$ can be written as a superposition of the $S_x$ eigenvectors with coefficients that make these probabilities 1/2 (and vice versa).
 In